vatbub/mathevaluator/Readme.md

 ```

 ## Extending the parser
 The parser is built in a modular way which allows it to be extended.
-If you wih to implement your own operators, constants or functions, just do the following:
+If you wish to implement your own operators, constants or functions, just do the following:

 1. Create a class which extends `Function`, `Constant` or `Operator` (*)
 2. Implement all the abstract methods